Synods of Antioch: The Synod of Antioch in 341

+Canons

 The twenty-five canons adopted regulate the so-called metropolitan constitution of the church.
 Ecclesiastical power is vested chiefly in the metropolitan (later called archbishop), and the biannual provincial synod (see Nicaea I, canon 5.), which he summons and over which he presides.
 Consequently, the powers of country bishops (chorepiscopi) are curtailed, and direct recourse to the emperor is forbidden.
 The sentence of one judicatory is to be respected by other judicatories of equal rank; re-trial may take place only before that authority to whom appeal regularly lies.
 Without due invitation, a bishop may not ordain, or in any other way interfere with affairs lying outside his proper territory; nor may he appoint his own successor.
 Penalties are set on the refusal to celebrate Easter in accordance with the Nicaea I decree, as well as on leaving a church before the service of the Eucharist is completed.

 The numerous objections made by scholars in past centuries about the canons ascribed to this council have been elaborately stated and probably refuted by Hefele.
 The canons formed part of the Codex canonum used at Chalcedon in 451 and are found in later Eastern and Western collections of canons.